bureaucratic-labs/dostoevsky/README.md

 Library for sentiment analysis of russian language

-Currently, contains only one model: for classification of social networks comments / text messengers messages

 ## Install

 Please note that `Dostoevsky` supports only Python 3.6 (3.7+ version'll be supported when tensorflow get it support, sorry)